jbinto/blog/source/_posts/2014-04-09-using-ansible-to-set-up-a-rails-deployment-environment.markdown

 categories:
 ---

-I've been using Linux for quite a long times, but I still get a little anxious every time I have to run a server in production, listening on the internet.
+I've been using Linux for quite a long time, but I still get a little anxious every time I have to run a server in production, listening on the internet.

 It's not so hard to get a server up and running.
 Even if you're not a system administrator, with a little bit of Linux experience and some Google-fu you can get up and running fairly quickly.